open-telemetry/oteps/text/0003-measure-metric-type.md

 ## Prior art and alternatives

-Prometheus supports the notion of vector metrics, which are those that support pre-defined labels for a specific set of Keys.
+Prometheus supports the notion of vector metrics, which are those that support pre-defined labels for a specific set of required keys.
 The vector-metric API supports a variety of methods like `WithLabelValues` to associate labels with a metric handle, similar to `GetHandle` in OpenTelemetry.
 As in this proposal, Prometheus supports a vector API for all metric types.

 Statsd libraries generally report metric events individually.
 To implement statsd reporting from the OpenTelemetry, a `Meter` SDK would be installed that converts metric events into statsd updates.